jaredjgebel/ux-portfolio/src/_includes/case-studies/_product-design.md

 ## Conclusion

 Through my research, I identified the **features that add the most value** to grain farmers’ market strategy.
-By examining the roles of farmers and grain buyers, I thought of additional features that facilitate the grain exchange process.
+By examining the roles of farmers and grain buyers, I developed additional features to **incentivize application usage on both sides of the marketplace**.

 ### To explore the specifics of the design